sqlfluff/sqlfluff/CONTRIBUTING.md

 source .venv/bin/activate
 export GITHUB_REPOSITORY_OWNER=sqlfluff
-export GITHUB_TOKEN=gho_xxxxxxxx # Change to your token with "repo" permissions. python util.py prepare-release --new_version_num=0.13.4 # Change to your release number
+export GITHUB_TOKEN=gho_xxxxxxxx # Change to your token with "repo" permissions. python util.py release 2.0.3 # Change to your release number
 ```

 Below is the old list of release steps, but many are automated by the process